pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

     and the history tractable.
     Also, down the line, if you've got more than one pair working on a foundation, the small commits help you keep off one another's toes.
-    We don't demonstrate this workflow here,
+    <p>We don't demonstrate this workflow here,
     but it can even be useful to make a commit, use `fly` to see if it works, and then push it if and only if it works.